reticivis-net/mediaforge/README.md

 on linux, you may need to run docker with `sudo`

-replace `8G` with how much free RAM your system has that you would like to give MediaForge (in gigabytes)
+replace `8G` with how much free RAM your system has that you would like to give MediaForge (in gigabytes).
+At least `1G` is suggested.
+Making this too small can make commands fail due to not enough space, as the `/dev/shm` in-memory filesystem is, by default, MediaForge's sole temporary directory.
+Override the `override_temp_dir` option in `config.py` if you can't allocate enough memory.

 if the installation succeeded, you should be prompted with some options. you'll need to select "Edit Config". this will open a text editor within your terminal. the 2 required config settings to change for proper functionality are the